tabKey

 QA navigation flows

-Launch test sessions, navigate across cases, and monitor the active URL programmatically.
+Launch test sessions, navigate across cases, wait for SPA UI, and verify URL/title programmatically.

 Guided support